-Another idea I'm working on is a "memory" or "concentration" game like those we had as kids that have 54 with 26 pairs of pictures on them I'm using the lids to frozen juice "cans" and I'll attach color-photocopies of family members with their names.
+Another idea I'm working on is a "memory" or "concentration" game like those we had as kids with 26 pairs of pictures on them.
+I'm using the lids to frozen juice "cans" and I'll attach color-photocopies of family members with their names.
 A great way for the grandkids to learn about their family.
 Along those lines, maybe a set of "flash cards" with more information, like date of birth, where they live, etc?

 Make sure everyone signs a reunion book and includes addresses, emails, etc. If it's someone's birthday or anniversary that can't attend, get a group picture and have everyone hold up letters that spell the persons name, or HAPPY BIRTHDAY or HAPPY ANNIVERSARY!

 My family always has a horse shoe tournament.
 It is great fun, inexpensive, and all ages can play.